(Japan Aerospace Exploration Agency) JAXA Statistics and Facts (2025)

 Editor’s Choice

-• The JAXA merged with three aerospace institutions; the National Space Development Agency of Japan (NASDA), the Institute of Space and Astronautical Science (ISAS), and the National Aerospace Laboratory of Japan (NAL).
+• JAXA was established through the merger of three organizations: the National Space Development Agency of Japan (NASDA), the Institute of Space and Astronautical Science (ISAS), and the National Aerospace Laboratory of Japan (NAL).

-• JAXA, on its 10th anniversary in 2013, has created a corporate slogan (Explore to Realize).
+• On its 10th anniversary in 2013, JAXA introduced the corporate slogan “Explore to Realize”.

-• After its inauguration in 2003, the first launch of JAXAH-IIA No. 6 failed, but other H-IIA launches remained successful.
+• Following its establishment in 2003, the first launch of H-IIA No. 6 failed; however, subsequent H-IIA launches were successful.

 You May Also Like To Read